franckinux/cook-recipes/README.rst

       -t TITLE, --title TITLE

-Several order files can be specified in which case the product quantities are added for the same products.
+Several order files can be specified in which case the product quantities are cumulated for the same products.

 The defaults are :